11hifish/Audio/README.md

 # Audio
-Raspberry Pi Audio for a IoT project
+An Audio Script for a IoT project